Nusa Penida is the largest of 3 sister islands just off the coast of Bali with Nusa Lembongan and Nusa Ceningan completing the trio.

 All activities are located either close or on the coast.
 The only coast road is along the East to North of the island.
 But this isn’t where you’ll find Nusa Penida’s hotspots.

 Most of the hotspots are located on the Southeast and west coasts with the main road passing further inland.
 Separate roads lead to individual attractions.
 Therefore, even if you have 2 spots that are relatively close to one another, you will have to go back out to the main road, find the entry point to your next attraction, and cruise back towards the coast and finally reach your destination.

 However, these daily, let’s say challenges, are what make Nusa Penida an adventurous and interesting place to visit.

 How to Get Around Nusa Penida Island

-However, if you’re not confident riding a scooter and along bumpy roads, you may opt for a hire car with driver.
-You can find hire cars from any touristic area in the North and cost roughly €35 for 10 hours.
+However, if you’re not confident riding a scooter and along bumpy roads, you may opt for a hire car with a driver.
+You can find hire cars from any tourist area in the North and cost roughly €35 for 10 hours.

 Where to Stay in Nusa Penida

 Although Nusa Penida has gained much attention over the past few years, it still remains laid back.
 Yet, you will find accommodation throughout the island.
 Choosing the right location will help get the most out of your trip.
 Or if you intend to explore all of Nusa Penida, I suggest moving around.

 Down here, will break down Nusa Penida’s areas including what is nearby.
 And our preferred location where you will find loads of popular spots nearby.